 But you will often see developers arguing against learning Python first.
 They would say that the factors that make C++ hard are the reasons that you will become a much better software developer if you learn it first.
 According to them, a Python developer would cry if he or she had to learn C++.
 But a C++ developer would breathe through learning Python.
 But is this statement really true?
 Let’s find out.

 There is no empirical data that says C++ is better

 The argument that knowing C++ will make you a better developer overall seems logical.
 But there is no real empirical evidence to support it.

 I can only rely on anecdotal evidence.
 But based on my personal experience of interacting with many C++ developers, there are just as many bad ones out there as there are good ones.

 There are C++ developers who don’t know basic best practices of programming, such as SOLID principles.
 There are plenty of C++ developers who write unreadable and buggy code.
-And there are plenty of them who manage to learn another language, but keep their bad habits.
-In this case, the code written in new language is just as bad as the code they used to write in C++.
+And there are plenty of them who manage to learn another language but keep their bad habits.
+In this case, the code written in a new language is just as bad as the code they used to write in C++.